Advantages of Homeschooling

 31. Snow days

-32. Encourage kids to be intrinsically motivated
+32. Encourage kids to be intrinsically motivated and self-starting

 Rewards for attendance, certificates for being kind, stickers for completing a task may motivate children in the short term.